Formulary and Prior Authorization Information

 - Prior Authorization – You or your physician are required to get approval before you can fill a prescription for the drug.

 - Step Therapy – You are required to try certain drugs to treat your health condition before Quartz Medicare Advantage will cover another drug for that condition.

 - Quantity Limits – There is a limit on the amount of this drug that is covered per prescription, or within a specific time frame.

-These drugs are selected by Senior Preferred in consultation with the Pharmacy and Therapeutics (P&T) Committee, a team of health care providers.
+These drugs are selected by Quartz Medicare Advantage in consultation with the Pharmacy and Therapeutics (P&T) Committee, a team of health care providers.
 This list represents the prescription therapies believed to be a necessary part of a quality treatment program.
-Senior Preferred will generally cover the drugs listed in our Formulary as long as the drug is medically necessary, the prescription is filled at a Senior Preferred network pharmacy, and other plan rules are followed.
+Quartz Medicare Advantage will generally cover the drugs listed in our Formulary as long as the drug is medically necessary, the prescription is filled at a Quartz Medicare Advantage network pharmacy, and other plan rules are followed.
 For more information on how to fill your prescriptions, please review your Evidence of Coverage (EOC).

 Brand and Generic Drugs

 Quartz Medicare Advantage covers both brand name drugs and generic drugs within the Formulary.
 Generic drugs have the same active-ingredient formula as a brand name drug.
 Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.